 - Whole urad dhal(white)-1 cup

 1.Wash and rinse rice & urad dhal separately

 2.Soak them in separate vessels for 4 to 6 hours.

 3.Drain water from rice and urad dhal.

 4.Clean your grinder and add urad dhal and some water.
-Switch on the grinder and add the remaining dhal.5.Let it grind until you get a smooth texture.
-Keep checking for lack of water and add little water then and there.
+Switch on the grinder and add the remaining dhal.

 6.Once it turns completely smooth,collect it in a vessel large enough to hold the rice batter also.
 At this stage the batter when taken in your palms,should stay back on your palm and not flow out of your palm.

 7.Now add the rice to the grinder,after draining water.

 8.Add water then and there and make a smooth batter.